It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 It was just sex.

-Didn't affect you.
+It didn't affect you.

-But this was never it's never, it's not about the expansion of rights.
+But this was never, it's never, it's not about the expansion of rights.

 There's no way a gay couple cannot find a wedding cake in this country.